MileHacker Logo

 Entry Procedures

 Entry fees for visas vary by nationality and the urgency of the application (standard, express, or rush service).
 You pay for these fees directly to the CVASC or consulate.
 Upon arrival in China, you will undergo standard immigration procedures.
-This signifies presenting your passport, valid visa, and a completed entry card to immigration officers.
-Most foreign nationals also undergo biometric data collection, including fingerprinting, upon arrival to China.
+This means presenting your passport, valid visa, and a completed entry card to immigration officers.
+Most foreign nationals also undergo biometric data collection, including fingerprinting, upon entry to China.
 This process is standard and generally quick.

 Permits and Health